bgoonz/gists-revamp/by-extension/markdown/Everything.md

     await Recipe.create({ title: 'Chicken Noodle Soup' });

 If you want to modify an item in your table, you can use `update`.
-Let’s say we want to change the chicken noodle soup to chicken noodle soup with extra veggies, first we need to get the recipe, then we can update it.
+Let's say we want to change the chicken noodle soup to chicken noodle soup with extra veggies, first we need to get the recipe, then we can update it.

     const modRecipe = await Recipe.findOne({ where: { title: 'Chicken Noodle Soup' } });